-Put a chair or some other furniture at the doors in order to stop them from closing because of wind.
+Put a chair or some other furniture at the doors in order to keep them from closing.
 If you don’t do this, there’s a big chance that you’ll cut off your cute furball from its source of food and water.

 Let Your Cat Play

 One might think that cats are content with sitting around and hating the world all day long, but that’s not the case.
 That’s exactly why you should leave some cat toys around your house to keep your pet occupied.

 Leaving your worn clothes around the house is also a good idea.
 That way your cat will still smell you, and it will not lose the sense of security it has when you’re around.